-Mortgage will start the day at similar levels seen on Wednesday as we head into day three of 2019.
+Mortgage rates for January 3rd, 2019 will start the day at similar levels seen on Wednesday as we head into day three of 2019.
 Mortgage Backed Securities and the 10y yield are are flat to slightly negative to start the day.
 The big news of the day is not related to mortgages nor the bond market but Apple.
 Apple announced it was lowering their guidance going forward.
 Stocks are selling off sharply this morning however bonds remain flat to slightly negative.

 Oil is up this morning nearing $48 a barrel.
 It appears the trade war with China is having a negative affect on companies doing business in China.
 Apple cited a sharp downturn in China and emerging markets as the cause for the lowering of guidance.